WC2026: How often do Favourites win World Cup Matches?

 • Overall: 55% (177-320)

-Here are how the favourites have performed in terms of each round of the group matches.
+Here is how the favourites have performed in terms of each round of the group matches

 Which Countries are Reliable Favourites?

-If you look at countries who have been made favourites in at least five matches over the last five tournaments then none of them has a perfect record but some of them are close and are respectable favourites whilst others have struggled.
+If you look at countries that have been made favourites in at least five matches over the last five tournaments, then none of them has a perfect record, but some of them are close and are respectable favourites, whilst others have struggled.

 Top Five Favourites